 Costs involved in prosecuting the case are advanced by our firm.
 If a recovery is obtained, we are reimbursed for our costs.
 This is in addition to our fee.

-Attorneys Fred Pritzker, Brendan Flaherty and Lindsay Lien Rinholen represented a family whose child developed HUS after visiting a petting zoo.
-Because the company that owned the property did not want to give the little child settlement money, Fred and his team took the case to trial and won a $7.5 million verdict.
+Pritzker Hageman represented a family whose child developed E. coli-HUS after visiting a petting zoo.
+Because the company that owned the property did not want to give the little child settlement money, our legal team took the case to trial and won a $7.5 million verdict.